Using Brouwer's fixed point theorem: A game model for Brouwer's fixed point theorem

-\proofheader{Proof of the HEX theorem} We follow a certain path \emph{between} the black and white tiles that starts in the lower left-hand corner of the HEX board on the edge that separates $W$ and $B$.
-Whenever this path reaches a corner of degree three, there will be both colors present at the corner (due to the edge we reach it from), and so there will be a unique edge to proceed on that does have different colors on its two sides.
+\proofheader{Proof of the HEX theorem} For the proof we trace a certain path \emph{between} the black and the white tiles.
+It starts in the lower left-hand corner of the HEX board on the edge that separates $W$ and $B$.
+Whenever the path reaches a corner of degree~$3$, there will be both colors present at the corner (due to the edge we reach it from), and so there will be a unique edge to proceed on that does have different colors on its two sides.

-Our path can never get stuck or branch or turn back onto itself: otherwise we would have found a vertex that has one or three edges that separate colors, whereas this number clearly has to be even at each vertex.
+Our path can never get stuck or branch or turn back onto itself, otherwise we would have found a vertex that has one or three edges that separate colors, whereas this number clearly has to be even at each vertex.
 Thus the path can be continued until it leaves the board---that is, until it reaches $W'$ or~$B'$.
 But that means that we find a path that connects $W$ to~$W'$, or $B$ to $B'$, and on its sides keeps a white path of tiles resp.\ a black path.
 That is, one of White and Black has won! \endproof

 Now this was easy, and (hopefully) fun.
 We continue with a re-interpretation of the HEX board---in Nash's version---that buys us two drinks for the price of one: \begin{itemize}\itemsep=-2pt \item[(i)] a $d$-dimensional version of the HEX theorem, and \item[(ii)] the connection to the Brouwer fixed point theorem. \end{itemize}